Learning culture

 • Reward continual learning by giving them incentives to learn more.
 Many companies consider what the employee has learnt over the past year as a crucial indicator of their career growth and whether or not they are ready to be promoted.

-At the end of the day, learning and development is about making your employees capable of performing their jobs with ease and competence.
+At the end of the day, learning and development is about making your employees capable of performing their jobs with ease and competence and enabling them to go beyond their job description.
 We live in an era of automation and digital disruption, where it is hard for most people to keep up with new trends.
 In these dynamic and challenging times, the onus is on learning professionals to ensure the company is ready for the future.
-You must ensure that you have the learning culture in place to do just that.